FailAcademy/learning/adp-vancouver/_lessons/week-01/01-introducing-postgres.md

 Add the following mock data to your database:

 - At least 4 Items
-- All of the Tags (Categories)
+- All of the Tags we'll use in the project (Categories)

-Ensure that you've set up the appropriate foreign key constraints!
+  - Household Items
+  - Tools
+  - Electronics
+  - Physical Media
+  - Sporting Goods
+  - Musical Instruments
+  - Recreational Equipment

 ---